-Buying coaches with oversized refrigerators, dishwashers, fireplaces and other unnecessary items just gives you more things that can go wrong, add excess weight to your travel unit, increase your costs and create hassles for you.
+Buying coaches with oversized refrigerators, dishwashers, fireplaces and other unnecessary items just gives you more things that can go wrong, adds excess weight to your travel unit, increases your costs and creates hassles for you.

 Remember that you probably will only use their RVs for a small amount of time each year and really don’t need all of those extras.

 Inspect First.
 Pay Last.